Sara Escudero

-Sara Escudero Rodríguez (born 18 August 1981) is a comedian, actress, TV presenter and Spanish radio broadcaster.
+Sara Escudero Rodríguez (born 18 August 1981) is a Spanish comedian, actress, TV presenter, and radio broadcaster.

-Biography
+Early life

 Sara Escudero was born in Talavera de la Reina and grew up in Arenas de San Pedro (Ávila).

+Career

-She is a professional comedian and actress since 2007 with many monologues and a multitude of sketches recorded on Comedy Central TV Channel and The Comedy Club which chose her as the winner of the V Monologue Contest.
+Escudero is a professional comedian and actress since 2007 with many monologues and a multitude of sketches recorded on Comedy Central TV Channel and The Comedy Club which chose her as the winner of the V Monologue Contest.
 The prize was the participation in the 2012–2013 season, recording her monologue and sharing program with Berto Romero, Joaquín Reyes, Florentino Fernández and Ernesto Alterio.

-Since 2007 she has traveled the country with her one-person shows (humor monologues) for theaters and private events for many large companies in the country.

-In spring 2013 she joined the La Noche de José Mota team (TVE1) recording ultra-fast pieces in most of the programs of the season.
+Since 2007 Escudero has traveled the country with her one-person shows (humor monologues) for theaters and private events for many large companies in the country.
+In spring 2013 Escudero joined the La Noche de José Mota team (TVE1) recording ultra-fast pieces in most of the programs of the season.